tochman/the_blue_print/chapters/03-state-and-props.md

   );
 }
 ```
 :::

 Notice how the parent component uses `useCallback` to memoize the callback functions.
 This prevents the memoized child components from re-rendering due to new function references being created on every render.

-## Practical exercises
+## Practical Exercises

 To solidify your understanding of state and props, work through these progressively challenging exercises.
 Each builds on the concepts covered in this chapter and encourages you to think about component design and data flow.

 ::: setup
 **Exercise setup**

 Create a new React project or use an existing development environment.
 You'll be building components that manage various types of state and communicate through props.
 Focus on applying the patterns and principles discussed rather than creating a polished user interface.
 :::

-### Exercise 1: Counter variations {.unnumbered .unlisted}
+### Exercise 1: Counter Variations

 Build a counter component with multiple variations to practice different state patterns:

-Create a `MultiCounter` component that manages multiple independent counters.
+- Create a `MultiCounter` component that manages multiple independent counters.
 Each counter should have its own increment, decrement, and reset functionality.
 Add a "Reset All" button that resets all counters to zero simultaneously.

-Consider how to structure the state (array of numbers vs. object with counter IDs) and what the performance implications might be for each approach.
+- Consider how to structure the state (array of numbers vs. object with counter IDs) and what the performance implications might be for each approach.
 Implement both approaches and compare them.

-### Exercise 2: Form with dynamic fields {.unnumbered .unlisted}
+### Exercise 2: Form with Dynamic Fields

 Build a practice log form that allows users to add and remove practice techniques dynamically:

-The form should start with basic fields (piece name, duration, date) and allow users to add multiple technique entries.
+- The form should start with basic fields (piece name, duration, date) and allow users to add multiple technique entries.
 Each technique entry should have a name and notes field.
 Users should be able to remove individual techniques and reorder them.

-Focus on managing the dynamic array state properly, handling validation for dynamic fields, and ensuring the form submission includes all the dynamic data.
+- Focus on managing the dynamic array state properly, handling validation for dynamic fields, and ensuring the form submission includes all the dynamic data.

-### Exercise 3: Data fetching with error handling {.unnumbered .unlisted}
+### Exercise 3: Data Fetching with Error Handling

 Create a component that fetches and displays practice session data with comprehensive error handling:

-Build a `PracticeSessionViewer` that fetches session data based on a session ID prop.
+- Build a `PracticeSessionViewer` that fetches session data based on a session ID prop.
 Handle loading states, network errors, and missing data appropriately.
 Include retry functionality and ensure proper cleanup if the component unmounts during a fetch operation.

-Consider edge cases like what happens when the session ID changes while a request is in flight, and how to prevent race conditions between multiple requests.
+- Consider edge cases like what happens when the session ID changes while a request is in flight, and how to prevent race conditions between multiple requests.

-### Exercise 4: Component communication patterns {.unnumbered .unlisted}
+### Exercise 4: Component Communication Patterns

 Design a small application that demonstrates various communication patterns between components:

-Create a music practice tracker with these components: a piece selector, a practice timer, and a session history.
+- Create a music practice tracker with these components: a piece selector, a practice timer, and a session history.
 The piece selector should communicate the selected piece to other components, the timer should be able to start/stop/reset based on external actions, and the session history should update when practice sessions are completed.

-Experiment with different approaches to component communication: direct prop passing, lifting state up, and using callback functions.
+- Experiment with different approaches to component communication: direct prop passing, lifting state up, and using callback functions.
 Consider where each approach works best and what the trade-offs are.

 The goal is to understand how different architectural decisions affect the complexity and maintainability of component relationships.
-There's no single "correct" solution-focus on understanding the implications of your design choices.
+There's no single "correct" solution—focus on understanding the implications of your design choices.